plandes/dbutil/README.md

 ## Usage

-The [simple example] is detailed below:
+A simple example is detailed below, and also found in the [repo](example).

 ### SQL binding file